CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

     * Further reduced execution time by ~150 microsec.
     * Reduced register count by 1.
     * Increased L1 cache hitrate: from 65% to 85%
-    * Trade-off:
-      * Increased global memory replay overhead: 25% -> 34.7%
+    * Trade-off: increased global memory replay overhead from 25% to 34.7%
 * Ray scatter
   * Remove temporary variable that stores `(ray, color)` pair:
     * Reduced register count: from 63 to 55.